dart-lang/site-www/src/tools/pub/troubleshoot.md

 $ curl 'http://localhost:<port>?code=...'
 ```

-## Getting a socket error trying to find package {#pub-get-socket-error}
+## Getting a socket error trying to find a package {#pub-get-socket-error}

+The following error might occur if
-If you have no internet access, your ISP is blocking `pub.dev` or security software
+you have no internet access, your ISP is blocking `pub.dev`,
-is blocking internet access from `dart` you are likely to get an error like this:
+or security software is blocking internet access from `dart`.

 {:.console-output}
 ```nocode